TristanvanLeeuwen/InleidingSC2-CT/index.md

 **Content (40%)**

-* Is the research questions clearly defined
-* Is the structure clear and is the report complete (introduction, methods, results, conclusion/discussion)
-* Is the explanation of the theory correct
+* Are the answers to the assignments correct
 * Are the algorithms and their implementations discussed in sufficient detail

 **Results (40%)**

-* are the numerical experiments clearly described
-* do the numerical experiments aid in answering the research question
-* are the numerical experiments more than an example, in the sense that they go beyond showing a method works on one particular example
+* Are the numerical experiments discussed in detail
-* do the results support the conclusions and are the limitations discussed
+* Are the their results interpreted correctly

 **Layout (20%)**

 * do all figures have legends, labels, captions and are they referred to in the text
-* are style, spelliing and grammar reasonable
+* are style, spelling and grammar reasonable

 If you have any questions, or would you like to have some feedback on an initial draft you can reach me by mail.

-The **deadline** for the report is **Friday June 28th 2024**.
+The **deadline** for the report is **Friday June 20th 2025**.
 Mail your report to [Tristan van Leeuwen](mailto:t.vanleeuwen@uu.nl)

 # Useful resources